With the holidays rapidly approaching, I find myself wondering how many parents are saying to themselves things like:

 - “We spent big money just last year on a new PlayStation and now my son says he wants an Xbox!
 Why can’t he be happy with what he has?”

-- “My daughter wants an iPhone 6 Plus.
-I can’t afford it, but she tells me her friends say her iPhone 5 is ‘lame.’
+- “My daughter wants the new iPhone.
+I can’t afford it, but she tells me her friends say her old phone is ‘lame.’
 I feel like a bad parent because of an iPhone!”

 To reduce feelings of anger and guilt, it’s necessary to develop more of a solid “self” in relationship to your child.
 The more clear you can be with your own values and beliefs (and live by them) the less likely you will be to do what others want at the expense of what you want.